github/developer.github.com/content/v3/search.md

       Limits searches to a specific user or repository

 sort
 : _Optional_ Sort field.
-Can only be  of `indexed`, which indicates how recently a file has been indexed.
+Can only be `indexed`, which indicates how recently a file has been indexed by the GitHub search infrastructure.
+If not provided, results are sorted by best match.

 order
 : _Optional_ Sort order if `sort` param is provided.
 One of `asc` or `desc`.